Syllabus for HPS-200

 CO1 Differentiate concepts of descriptive and inferential statistics.

-Statistics for the Health Professions (HPS-200) is a three-credit online course, consisting of ten modules.
+Statistics for the Health Professions is a three-credit, online course consisting of eight modules.
 Modules include an overview, topics, learning objectives, study materials, and activities.
 Module titles are listed below.

-For your formal work in the course, you are required to online discussion forums and complete written assignments.
+For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, and complete a final project.
 See below for details.

 Consult the Course Calendar for due dates.